AI-READI/ai-readi-notebooks/README.md

 ```

 ### Setup kernel for Jupyter lab
 If you would like to have one jupyter install that can be used by several environments, set up the connection as shown below.
-Otherwise, you can install jupyterlab or jupyter notebooks inside your ai-readi-notebooks environment using 'conda install jupyterlab'.
+Otherwise, you can install jupyterlab or jupyter notebooks inside your ai-readi-notebooks environment using 'conda install jupyterlab' or 'conda install jupyter notebook'.
 ```sh
 $ conda activate ai-readi-notebooks
 $ conda install ipykernel